 These foods are made with algae cleaners so they work outstandingly in reducing fish waste while keeping the aquarium clear and clean all the time.
 It comes with generous amounts of spirulina contents that promote healthy digestion and its all-natural contents help boost stronger immunity for your aquatic pets.

-Many fish keepers prefer these flakes because they are packed with additional veggie matter that is ideal for supporting the overall well-being of your fish and avoid digestion-related issues.
+Many fish keepers prefer these flakes because they are packed with additional veggie matter that is ideal for supporting the overall well-being of your fish and avoiding digestion-related issues.
 Its PROCARE formulation does a great job of promoting maximum health and longevity.

-Be that as it may, the size of these flakes are huge than what was advertised so you’ll need to crumble them into smaller pieces before feeding.
+Be that as it may, the size of these flakes is huge than what was advertised so you’ll need to crumble them into smaller pieces before feeding.
 Additionally, if you feed your fish more than the required amounts, expect the tank water to become slightly gloomy.